UnbloktTechnology/nexeraid-examples/kyc_example/README.md

-# NexeraID KYC-SDK
+# NexeraID Identity-SDK

-This repo shows how to use a NexeraID KYC-SDK to integrate a KYC flow in your application.
+This repo shows how to use a NexeraID Identity-SDK to integrate a Identity flow in your application.
 This example uses Nextjs and React.

 ## Getting Started